agravier/agravier.github.io/etc/notes/ci1-coursera/notes01.md

 The track record is the first argument.
 Hedge funds are often started by past employees of other hedge funds.

-You can also develop a compelling strategy (story), and performs simulations (*back tests*).
+You can also develop a compelling strategy (story), and perform simulations (*back tests*).
 It's a challenge to convince investors based on back tests.

 Think about the psychology of investors: they like to fit their investments into pigeon holes, to label them.
-You need to convince the investors that you are in a certain pigeon hole.
+You need to convince the investors that you are in a certain pigeon hole, that you've got that label covered.

 When deciding to invest in your fund, the investors look for: